“I created the most well-known style in the world because fashion is ephemeral, but style is eternal.”

 Do you wear pointed-toe pumps?
 If oui, when?
 If non, why not?

 P.S.
 Bonus Question: Is it possible to wear them all of the time (to please me)?

 Those of you in Europe can scroll down to another article, this won’t excite you.
 For everyone in the US, COS is now available to shop in the US!
 I remember my first visit to the COS store on Regent Street in London– it was love at first sight!
-In my head, of course, I was complimenting every piece of clothing and accessory.
-This is a great day for our nation (or maybe just me).
+I was complimenting every piece of clothing and accessory– in my head, of course.
+This is a great day for our nation (or maybe just moi).

 COS, H&M’s minimalist, higher-end sister brand, offers men and women modern classics and good quality at an affordable price.
 This line isn’t disposable like trendy brands, you can keep things you buy for years to come.
 To celebrate the arrival in the US, the site is offering 25% off to new shoppers until June 7, as well as free shipping until June 30.
 Physical stores are planned to open in New York and Los Angeles… so excited!

 Head over to the COS, and tell me what you think!

 Yesterday was an ode to glasses.
 So, today is the perfect day to share the Warby Parker Summer 2014 collection released today!
 For those of you who are not familiar, Warby Parker is a vintage-inspired eyewear company that offers boutique-quality eyeglasses and sunglasses to men and women at affordable prices.